greglank/greglank.github.io/ai.md

 And that is the death knell for the Act-to-HC model for any data other than my own.

-As mentioned before, I know all my own private hole cards, whereas other players' private hole cards are infrequently shown.
-If 200,000 known hands aren't enough to smooth out variance, the model is doomed when tasked with predicting players who have one, two, or even three orders of magnitude fewer known hands (and whose known hands are inevitably biased).
+I have access to my private hole cards for every hand I've played (about 50,000 hands per year since 2021), whereas the hand histories don't show other players' private hole cards except in specific circumstances, such after winning at showdown or when players choose to show their cards voluntarily, which both limits and biases their known hands.
+If my treasure trove of known hands isn't enough to smooth out variance, the model is doomed when tasked with predicting hole cards from data that is significantly more limited and biased.

 Using a model to predict hole cards requires thinking about the problem in a different way.